 ana maria hernando

-It is my deeply felt intention to illuminate the thirst of the heart, and what occurs behind the veil, the pattern, or the labor.
+It is my deeply felt intention to illuminate the thirst of the heart, and what occurs behind the veil, the pattern, and the labor of our lives.

 Ana María Hernando